A CHRONOLOGICAL HISTORY OF

 - “CAN YOU PAY YOUR OWN WAY'?

+In 2004 and 2006, the group was contacted by Marty Benstein, a vocal music teacher at a US Military Base in Germany.
+He had connections throughout the country on different bases that could help him put a tour together.
+When 3MT enthusiastically replied that they were ready to do the tour, they found out that it would not be that easy to get there as funds were limited, and costs were high.
+Fortunately, the group had built up some corporate support along the way and received sponsorship funding with the support of GM's Foreign Car Exchange for the 2004 tour, and the Daimler Chrysler Corporation Fund and the Downtown YMCA of Lansing teaming up to help support the 3MT Freedom and Families tour in 2006.
 Marty booked the two complex tours taking such care to promote and inform the families on the bases of just what 3MT could do to uplift their spirits, and he wanted the group to be seen by as many people as possible while they were there.
 He coordinated 23 shows in 12 days in 2004 and then booked 38 performances in 16 days for the 2006 tour.
 (To see a video from the US Military Base performance tours, click here.)
 As an unplanned part of the tours, the guys also made stops at Landstuhl Hospital in Ramstein to sing and lighten the mood of the wounded American soldiers.
 Those bedside moments were heartfelt and the group has admitted that their lives were changed by talking with the brave young men and women just off the battlefields of Iraq and Afghanistan.
-NOTE: Sadly, Marty lost his battle with cancer in 2009, but his love and support for 3MT will never be forgotten and the group still remains in communication with his wife who now lives in Oregon and is still a VIP of 3MT.
+NOTE: Sadly, Marty lost his battle with cancer in 2009, but his love and support for 3MT will never be forgotten and the group remains in communication with his wife who now lives in Oregon and is still a VIP of 3MT.

-3MT HEALS IN HOSPITALS:
+3MT MUSIC AND LAUGHTER HEALS IN HOSPITALS

 The experience of singing at the bedsides of the wounded soldiers would have an interesting connection to a new 3MT opportunity.
 In 2006, Gerard VanGrinsven, former CEO of the Ritz Carlton in Dearborn, MI, became the CEO of the Henry Ford Health System in West Bloomfield, MI.
 (Learn more about the HFHWB here).
 West Bloomfield's campus was a healthcare industry leader in America, "changing the boundaries of the imagination of health and wellness".
 GVG had previously hired 3MT on several occasions to provide corporate entertainment for his leadership symposiums.
 But for the new health system, he wanted the group to do something that no other HFH hospital had ever done... have a musical singing group be a regular part of the healing process at the hospital.
 He knew 3MT had done this type of singing visits at the bedsides of the wounded soldiers in Germany, and so 3MT had 3-4 visits a month visiting the patient rooms working their musical healing magic on the HFHWB patients.
 This relationship lasted over 6 years, and 3MT's mark on the wellness of the patients at that hospital will not be forgotten.